-Even though I have been involved in the funeral industry in one way shape or form my whole life I still sometimes struggle to know what to say at a funeral.
+Feeling anxious or uncertain about extending condolences to someone who has suffered a loss is completely normal.
+Even though I have been involved in the funeral industry in one way, shape, or form my whole life, I still sometimes struggle to know what to say at a funeral.

-Preparing a few heartfelt words of support in advance will help ease your mind and make certain that your sympathies are conveyed in a caring manner.
+My hope is that you won’t let the fear of saying the wrong thing keep you from communicating your support to those left behind.
+Preparing a few heartfelt words in advance will help ease your mind and make certain that your sympathies are conveyed in a caring manner.

 Let’s begin by reviewing a few courtesies to bear in mind when interacting with the surviving family.